 We appreciate your collective support of the U.S. Department of Veterans Affairs (VA) research program.
 These programs are improving the care of older Veterans across the United States.
-On behalf of the American Geriatrics Society (AGS), we respectfully request your strong support for increased fiscal year (FY) 2021 funding for Medical and Prosthetic Research Program and the Million Veteran Program (MVP) within the U.S. Department of Veterans Affairs (VA).
+On behalf of the American Geriatrics Society (AGS), we are writing to restate our support for increased fiscal year (FY) 2021 funding for Medical and Prosthetic Research Program within the U.S. Department of Veterans Affairs (VA).
 The AGS is a national non-profit organization comprised of nearly 6,000 geriatrics healthcare professionals and basic and clinical researchers specializing in aging.
 Many of our members work within the VA healthcare system, serving in a variety of roles to advise VA leadership on the unique needs of older, medically complex Veterans.
 These roles include leading the demonstration of new care models; performing cutting-edge research; and training the VA workforce to provide the highest standard of care for older Veterans and their families.

-As a member of Friends of VA Medical Care and Health Research (FOVA)-a diverse coalition representing national academic, medical, and scientific societies; voluntary health and patient advocacy groups; and veteran-focused associations-the AGS requests that the Medical and Prosthetic Research Program and MVP be funded at \$860 million in FY 2021, a \$60 million (7.5 percent) increase over FY 2020.
+As a member of Friends of VA Medical Care and Health Research (FOVA)-a diverse coalition representing national academic, medical, and scientific societies; voluntary health and patient advocacy groups; and veteran-focused associations-the AGS urges you to adopt the House-passed FY 2021 appropriation of \$840 million for the Department of VA Medical and Prosthetic Research Program.
 This funding level would allow for meaningful growth above inflation and continued investment in groundbreaking research initiatives, while also allowing VA research to support improving the health of Veterans and all Americans.